mozilla/fix-stacks/README.md

 This program post-processes ("fixes") the stack frames produced by `MozFormatCodeAddress()`, which often lack one or more of: function name, file name, line number.
-It relies on the `symbolic` crate to read debug info from files.
+It relies on the `symbolic` and `goblin` crates to read debug info from files.

 It reads from standard input and writes to standard output.
 Lines matching the special stack frame format are modified appropriately.
 For example, a line